mikejgray/ovos-skill-openhab/README.md

 String MainThermostatHeatingCoolingMode "Main Thermostat Heating/Cooling Mode" (gMainThermostat) [ "homekit:HeatingCoolingMode" ]
 ```

-If items are modified in openHAB, a refresh in Mycroft is needed by the command:
+If items are modified in openHAB, a refresh in OVOS/Neon is needed by the command:

-- *"Hey Mycroft, refresh openhab items"*
+- *"Hey Mycroft/Neon, refresh openhab items"*

-If you've forgotten what items have been identified, you can ask Mycroft:
+If you've forgotten what items have been identified, you can ask OVOS/Neon:
-- *"Hey Mycroft, list openhab items"*
+- *"Hey Mycroft/Neon, list openhab items"*

 ## Versions Change Log
+* 2.0 refactor/modernization to support OVOS and Neon (provided AS-IS, no guarantee it works, I have no way of testing and the code hadn't been touched in 4 years.
+Here be dragons)
 * 1.5 addedd support to core v19
 * 1.4 added spanish translation
 * 1.3 added german translation